dionys/mojox-transaction-websocket76/README.md

 removed in Mojolicious 1.17.
 However, only old versions of the Safari browser (5.0.1) support it.

+**NOTICE:** This code tested with Mojolicious 4.xx and below and might not works with higher versions.
+This code not works with Mojolicious 6.40 and above.

 ## Installation

 To install this module, run the following commands: